untwisted/sukhoi/README.md

 ~~~
 [{'quote': 'The quote extracted.',
-'Author': 'The autor description from the about link.'}, ...]
+'author': 'The autor description from the about link.'}, ...]
 ~~~

 Notice the above code differs slightly from main scrapy example because it catches not just